dankimio/battleship/README.md

 ## Notes

 - Board atom hits and misses are generated randomly on page load (see `app/javascript/home.js`) for code brevity and readability.
 Alternatively, they could be populated with back-end data (see `app/models/board.rb` and `app/components/board_component.rb`).
+- `ShipComponent` uses variants API, to be deprecated in version 3.
+Variants could potentially be implemented by extracting into additional components or sub-partials.

 ## To-Do